 William Penn Part 2 (Ep7)

-The life and legacy of William Penn.
-This episode, the second of a two-part series, focuses on his founding of the English colony of Pennsylvania.
-William has direct experience with colonial rule, his father being a landholder in Ireland with Catholic tenant farmers, and his own mediation of a dispute in America in the colony of West Jersey.
-Penn successfully receives a colonial charter in 1681 but has to navigate many hostile parties – chiefly Charles Calvert, the Lord Baltimore, proprietor of the Maryland colony, and the Anglican Church.
-Native American tribes already occupy his colony as well as some European settlers – mostly Swedes, Finns and Dutch in the “Lower Counties”.
-Penn sets up a framework of government and recruits settlers and arrives in Pennsylvania in October of 1682.
+EPISODE 7: WILLIAM PENN, PART 2.
+This episode, the second of a two-part series on the life and legacy of William Penn, focuses on his founding of the English colony of Pennsylvania.
+Penn came to the project with some direct experience in colonial rule.
+His father was a landholder in Ireland with Catholic tenant farmers, and Penn himself had mediated a dispute in the American colony of West Jersey.
+Penn successfully receives a colonial charter in 1681, but has to navigate many hostile parties – chiefly Charles Calvert, the Lord Baltimore and proprietor of the Maryland colony, as well as the Anglican Church.
+Native American tribes already occupy Penn’s nascent colony, as do some European settlers – mostly Swedes, Finns, and Dutch in the “Lower Counties.”
+Penn sets up a framework of government, recruits settlers, and arrives in Pennsylvania in October of 1682.
 Under his direction, a great new town is developed, Philadelphia, which will be the capitol of his colony.
-Penn navigates many challenges associated with a new colony but is increasingly embroiled in a border dispute with Charles Calvert, the Lord Baltimore, and the Maryland colony.
-Both proprietors – Penn and Calvert – return to England in 1684 to plead their case and Penn becomes an absentee landlord, not returning to his colony for 15 years.
-Penn is back in 1699 for two more years and just before his return completes the Charter of Privileges in 1701, which will remain the colony’s framework of government for 75 years.
-He returns to England and, his financial problems growing, unsuccessfully tries to sell the colony back to the Crown.
-He suffers a stroke in 1712 and lingers on until he dies in 1718.
-His second wife, Hannah Callowhill Penn, serves as de facto proprietor from 1712-1718 and then as sole proprietor until her death in 1726.
+Penn faces many challenges typically associated with a new colony, but is increasingly embroiled in a border dispute with Calvert and the Maryland colony.
+Both colonial proprietors – Penn and Calvert – return to England in 1684 to plead their cases.
+Penn does not return to his colony for 15 years, becoming an absentee landlord.
+Penn returns to Pennsylvania in 1699 for two more years.
+He completes the Charter of Privileges in 1701, which will remain the colony’s framework of government for 75 years.
+He then returns to England and, amid growing financial problems, unsuccessfully tries to sell the colony back to the Crown.
+Penn suffers a stroke in 1712 and lingers on until he dies in 1718.
+His second wife, Hannah Callowhill Penn, serves as de facto proprietor of Pennsylvania colony from 1712-1718, and as sole proprietor until her death in 1726.

 Timestamps for major events/discussions: